Who needs a Standard visitor visa

 You must meet all the Visitor rules in order to apply for the Long-term Standard Visitor visa.

-- Evidence of your accommodation for the duration of your visit.
-You can use an accommodation contract, or evidence of temporary accommodation where you will stay while you look for somewhere to live.
+• evidence of your accommodation for the duration of your visit, such as an accommodation contract, or evidence of temporary accommodation where you will stay

-- Evidence that you are able to support yourself during your trip and have enough funds to cover your return journey.
-You can provide bank statements, a scholarship letter, educational loan documents to demonstrate this.
+• evidence that you are able to support yourself during your trip and have enough funds to cover your return journey, such as bank statements, a scholarship letter, or educational loan document

-- Evidence that you will leave the UK at the end of your visit.
-You can provide return flight tickets / evidence that you are expected return to your home country.
+• evidence that you will leave the UK at the end of your visit, such as return flight tickets

 Additionally, if you are coming to undertake research or to be taught about research (including as part of a Study Abroad exchange), you will need to prove that:

-The Student Immigration Service will issue incoming students who hold an unconditional offer with a Standard Visitor visa letter.
+The Student Immigration Service will issue incoming students who hold an unconditional offer with a Standard Visitor visa letter by email.
+You should submit this letter with your supporting documents as part of the visa application.

 If you are a current student and require a Standard Visitor visa, you will receive a letter to support your application once your department has informed the Student Immigration Service of your study / visit dates.
 This letter will be sent to your University of Bath email address, and you will need to print it out and use it for your visa application.